tylerharter/cs320/f20/p5/README.md

 # P5: EDGAR Data

-In this project, you'll be building a command line tool for processing compress EDGAR web logs.
+In this project, you'll be building a command line tool for processing compressed EDGAR web logs.
 In the US, public companies need to regularly file various statements and reports to the SEC's (Securities and Exchange Commission) EDGAR database.
 EDGAR data is publicly available online; furthermore, web requests to EDGAR from around the world are